 The Raspberry Pi Compute Module 4 (CM4) is a System on Module (SoM) containing processor, memory, eMMC Flash and supporting power circuitry.
 These modules have extra IO interfaces over and above what is available on the Raspberry Pi boards, opening more connection options.

-The design of the CM4 is loosely based on the Raspberry Pi 4, Model B, and for cost sensitive applications it can be supplied without the eMMC fitted; this version is called the Raspberry Pi Compute Module 4 Lite (CM4Lite).
+The design of the CM4 is loosely based on the Raspberry Pi 4, Model B.

-The electrical interface of the CM4 is via two 100-pin high density connectors, and the new physical form factor has a smaller footprint overall when the connectors are taken into account.
+The electrical interface of the CM4 is via two 100-pin high density connectors.

-This change is due to the addition of new interfaces; an additional second HDMI, PCIe, and Ethernet.
+This addition allows new interfaces; an additional second HDMI, PCIe, and Ethernet.
 The addition of these new interfaces, especially PCIe, would not have been possible while preserving the previous form factor.

 Key features of the CM4 are as follows: